jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - Domain 2 of the CISSP exam covers asset security making up ~10% of the test
 - Asset security includes the concepts, principles, and standards of monitoring and securing any asset important to the organization
 - The Asset Security domain focuses on collecting, handling, and protecting information throughout its lifecycle; the first step is classifying information based on its value to the organization
-- **Anonymization**: replaces privacy data with useful but inaccurate data; the dataset can be shared,  ut anonymization removes individual identities; anonymization is permanent
+- **Anonymization**: replaces privacy data with useful but inaccurate data; the dataset can be shared, but anonymization removes individual identities; anonymization is permanent
 - **Asset**: anything of value owned by the organization
 - **Asset lifecycle**: phases an asset goes through, from creation (or collection) to destruction
 - **EPROM / UVEPROM**: erasable programmable read-only memory, is a type of programmable read-only memory (PROM) chip that retains its data when its power supply is switched off; chips my be erased with ultraviolet light